skyglobal/buttons/README.md

 ## Contribution

-Web toolkit depends on collaboration between developers across Sky.
+Web components depends on collaboration between developers across Sky.
 Contributions of any size are actively encouraged.

 [Read More >](CONTRIBUTING.md)